nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

     CITY_LABEL_ADJUSTMENTS['Pokhara'] = { 'text-anchor': 'end', 'dx': -6 };
     CITY_LABEL_ADJUSTMENTS['Kanpur'] = { 'dy': 12 };

 Responsiveness makes label positioning even more of a challenge.
-In the Nepal example, I used LESS in a media query to hide cities above a certain scalerank on smaller screens.
+In the Nepal example, I gave each label a class corresponding to its scalerank, and then used LESS in a media query to hide cities above a certain scalerank on smaller screens.

     @media screen and (max-width: 480px) {
         .city-labels text,